Birdeater

-Birdeater is a 2023 Australian psychological thriller film written and directed by Jack Clark and Jim Weir in their directional debuts.
+Birdeater is a 2023 Australian psychological thriller film written and directed by Jack Clark and Jim Weir in their directorial debut.

 Synopsis

 A group of privileged young men gather for Louie's bachelor party in a rural location one night.
-Louie has invited his fiancée, Irene, and one of his friends, Charlie invites his fiancée Grace, to make Irene feel more comfortable.
+Louie has invited his fiancée, Irene, and one of his friends, Charlie, invites his fiancée Grace, to make Irene feel more comfortable.
 As time goes on, it becomes apparent that there are serious flaws in Louie's relationship with Irene.